 Manage data variability between systems

 Healthcare data inevitably varies between systems.
-You should plan for this variability prior to implementing with Redox.
-Here are some general things to think through to manage data variability.
+You should plan for handling variability before starting your implementation project.
+Here are some tips to help.

-First, your system needs to manage several identifier types to effectively exchange data.
-Identifiers help your system understand where data is coming from and whom it concerns.
+Your system needs to manage several identifier types to exchange data.
+Identifiers help your system understand where data is coming from or going to, how it's been authenticated, and who the data is about.

 Patient identifiers

 Each patient should have a unique identifier.
 However, there are several types of patient identifiers.
 A popular "master" patient identifier is the Medical Record Number (MRN), but not all healthcare organizations use the MRN in the same way.
-Essentially, every healthcare organization has a unique way to identify the patients within their system.
+Essentially, every healthcare organization has a unique way of identifying patients within their system.

-To accommodate differing patient identifiers, we recommend that your system be designed to handle multiple patient identifier types and values per connection.
-This is especially important when your connection has multiple systems that all use different identifiers, or your connection is a large network of providers (e.g., the Carequality Interoperability Framework).
+To accommodate differing patient identifiers, we recommend that you design your system to handle multiple patient identifier types and values per connection.
+This is especially important when your connection has multiple systems with lots of sources, or your connection is a large network of providers (e.g., the Carequality Interoperability Framework).

 Visit and case identifiers